newt1409/KitStack/README.md

 Everything is dockerized and creates the fleet token automatically

-Use docker-compose -d to start
+      docker-compose -d

-*NOTE: The esdata folders created will need their permissions changed after the first run\n\t-chmod -R 775 esdata**
+*NOTE: The esdata folders created will need their permissions changed after the first run*

+      chmod -R 775 esdata*